 A favorite for leisure and business travelers alike, our San Pedro hotel caters to all guests whether docking for the night or here for an extended stay.
-Both Princess Cruises® and Carnival Cruises® set sail from the San Pedro World Cruise Terminal, and we'll ensure a refreshing stay whether you're on vacation in California or here for an event at the Long Beach Convention Center or the Port of Los Angeles.
-As our guest, enjoy complimentary hotel shuttle service to the cruise terminals in both San Pedro and Long Beach.
+Both Princess Cruises® and Norwegian Cruises® set sail from the San Pedro World Cruise Terminal, and we'll ensure a refreshing stay whether you're on vacation in California or here for an event at the Long Beach Convention Center or the Port of Los Angeles.
+As our guest, enjoy complimentary hotel shuttle service to the cruise terminals in San Pedro.
 With luxurious bedding, remarkably spacious rooms & suites and top-notch hospitality, you deserve to be pampered no matter where the winds will take you next.
 Take advantage of our Park & Cruise promotion to make the most of your trip!
 Visitors of Fort MacArthur-Meyler Military Base enjoy our spacious suites for longer stays -- you'll feel at home with our fine amenities that include an outdoor swimming pool & spa, fitness center and business center.
 With annual events like the San Pedro Lobster Festival and local destinations like Catalina Island and Trump National Golf Course, it's easy to mix business with pleasure!
 Take advantage of our proximity to major freeways, as well as easy access to Cabrillo Beach and the USS Iowa Battleship & Museum.
 Whether you're working with Maersk Line or APM Terminals, or meeting with Providence Little Company of Mary Medical Center, you'll find a relaxing home away from home with us.
 Our boutique hotel proudly received the TripAdvisor® 2013 Certificate of Excellence Award for outstanding guest service, fine amenities, spacious guest rooms and Victorian decor.
 Inspired by a complete renovation in 2013, we've gone above and beyond to make your stay refreshing and comfortable.
-Ask any of our helpful team members for recommendations, and you'll be met with the best answers from local ambassadors.
+Ask any of our helpful team members for recommendations and you'll be met with the best answers from local ambassadors.
 Reserve your room at the BEST WESTERN PLUS San Pedro Hotel & Suites!

 2.00 mile(s) from Point Fermin Lighthouse, was built in 1874.
 Its Stick Style Victorian architecture is apparent in its gabled roofs, horizontal siding, decorative cross beams and hand carved porch railings.
 A showpiece of its time, the original light in the dome was a 2100 candle power light with a Fresnel lens.
 The dome was updated, replaced, and finally put out of use during World War II when coasts were kept dark to prevent enemy attacks.
 In 1974 the cupola was rebuilt back to original specifications, and the lighthouse was opened to the public as a museum.
 The Point Fermin Lighthouse is operated by the City of Los Angeles Department of Recreation and Parks.
 Donations are suggested for visiting.